Byrnesz/babyakja.github.io/_posts/2018-10-05-Kanye-Capstone.md

 categories: [Project, NLP]
 ---

+What can we uncover by taking a dataset with potential signs of bipolar disorder and apply machine learning algorithms to identify patterns in the language.
+Could we detect behaviorial changes or shifts in mood?

 ## Summary

 My capstone project was centered around exploring Natural Language Processing tools and how to apply that in the realm of mental health and detecting bipolar tendencies.
-The project methodology centered on taking a dataset with potential signs of bipolar disorder in the language used and applying machine learning algorithms to identify patterns.

 __Data__